 08.02 - 2018.
-Category: News Studies continue on Kosmos Energy's blockIs Kosmos Energy undertaking a last survey on the Boujdour Maritime licence before it waves goodbye to occupied Western Sahara?
+Category: Archive 2018 Studies continue on Kosmos Energy's blockIs Kosmos Energy undertaking a last survey on the Boujdour Maritime licence before it waves goodbye to occupied Western Sahara?
 Or has an unknown company taken over the licence?
 Last week, seabed petroleum surveys started at the place where Kosmos drilled in 2014.

 31.03 - 2017.
 Category: Archive 2017 Polisario protests Kosmos/Cairn exploration in occupied watersThe national liberation movement of Western Sahara has sent a protest letter to the Texas based company Kosmos Energy, that explores for oil offshore the waters of occupied Western Sahara for the Moroccan government.